igorwaw/advent15/README.md

 Extra Python libraries:
 * pygame for task 6 and 18
 * parsimonious for task 7
-* tqdm for task 15
+* tqdm for task 15 and 20 (progress bar, can be removed)

 ## Tasks